 With over 15,000 square miles of extraordinary adventure and excitement to choose from, people from all over Alaska come to “Alaska’s Playground” when they need a reminder of why they moved here in the first place.

 Campgrounds are plentiful in the Kenai and when the fish are running, competition for campsites and fishing space can be a challenge so plan ahead.
 The area near the Russian River and Kenai confluence is especially busy when the Red Salmon are running.
 The Kenai is also famous for clamming.
-However, due to a devastating storm that washed out the clam beds there was a total ban for harvesting clams at Clam Gulch and Ninilchik in 2015, which has been extended into 2016.
+However, due to a devastating storm that washed out the clam beds there has been a total ban for harvesting clams at Clam Gulch and Ninilchik since 2015.

 Kenai National Wildlife Refuge is home to moose, eagles, brown and black bears, lynx, wolves, trumpeter swans as well as a myriad of other birds and animals.
 The main Visitor Center is in Soldotna but there is a visitor contact station at mile 60 of the Sterling Highway.